lucasstarsz/Java-Discord-Bot-Template/README.md

 ## Building and Running

+- Open up a terminal, such as Bash or Powershell
-All you need to do is open a terminal, navigate to the top level folder of this project (`".../Discord Bot Template"`), and run `./gradlew clean build` to build the program.
+- Navigate to the top level folder of this project (`".../Discord Bot Template"`)
+- Type `gradle wrapper` to ensure gradle works as intended
+  - You only need to run this the first time you download the project.
+- Build the program using `./gradlew clean build`.
-Then, you can run the build with `./gradlew run --args "your discord bot token here"`.
+- Run the build with `./gradlew run --args "your discord bot token here"`.

 For more information on how to use JDA, [check out their github repository][1].